Special Student Categories and Financial Aid

 Non-Citizens Who Are California Residents (AB 540)

 According to state law AB 540, some non-citizens who have established California residency, may pay in-state fees.
-AB 540 students are not eligible for federal or state financial aid.
+AB 540 students may qualify for state and institutional financial aid, but are not eligible for federal aid.

 Regional Continuing Education (RCE) Students